Edwards-R/understanding_docs/Next thing/re-org.md

 The selected information should enable the identification of the taxa in question.
 Ideally, this should be the medium of a dichotomous key, or similar level of practical application.
 Works that only provide genetic or chemical identification methods are accepted, as there are many situations where other identification methods, such as morphological, are not yet discovered.
 However, works which only provide genetic or chemical methods of identification are considered inferior to those which provide non-laboratory methods, due to the increased cost and difficulty of applying the identification method.

 ## How to store an Understandings system
 There are currently two options for storing Understandings.
 The first, and by *far* the more complex, is '[NoNomS](https://github.com/Edwards-R/nonoms)' (Normalised Nomenclatural Storage), a PostgreSQL extension purpose-built for Understandings.
 NoNomS requires a running PostgreSQL server, as well as the SQL knowledge of how to run & control such a database.
 Setting up and managing a PostgreSQL server will likely require the assistance of a software engineer (or similar).
 A more accessible, low-tech, option is to run an Understandings system within a spreadsheet.
-Hopefully in the future there will be greater support for a more user-friendly Understandings platform, but the development of such is outside the scope of planned volunteer time.
+Hopefully in the future there will be greater support for a more user-friendly Understandings platform, but the development of such is outside the scope of planned volunteer time which has produced NoNomS.

 The largest challenge associated with a manually-managed Understandings system is the management of large volumes of information without assistance.
 This is particularly true when making modifications to higher order taxa, where changes must propagate through the child taxa according to strict rules.
 To mitigate this challenge, it is recommended to limit the scope of a spreadsheet-based Understandings system to one taxonomic rank - likely species. *Do not ignore this recommendation!* Systems which grow beyond the size where they can be managed and supported quickly lose usefulness as they become dated and inaccurate.

+### Resolving an Understanding
+The first step to interpreting any given Understanding is to identify the current interpretation of that Understanding.
+This process is called 'resolving' the understanding.

+Each Understanding within a complete Understandings system should have a second Understanding attached to it

+### The simplest possible Understandings system
 The simplest Understandings system, with the above limitation, can be run in a spreadsheet using two columns.
 The first column is the Understanding, known simply as the Understanding.
 The second column is the Understanding which reflects the current interpretation of that Understanding, known as the *Resolved* Understanding.
 In the case that an Understanding represents the currently correct understanding of how to interpret a type, the Understanding will match the Resolved Understanding.

+## Operations within an Understanding system
+The Understandings system provides three fundamental operations which may be used to manage Understandings.
+Each and every operation may only take place upon members of the exact same rank.
+It is *strictly* forbidden to cross rank when performing operations, as doing so will render the entire system and all data based upon it useless within a very short time.
+The operations are:

+- create
+- split
+- merge

+#### Create
+A create operation is used on when the type represented by the Understanding has not ever been present in the region of interest.
+The predominant example of this is colonisation by a new arrival.
+The other significant use of the `create` operation is during the initial set up of a new Understandings system.
+When using `create`, be sure that `split` is not a more applicable operation.

+#### Split
+A split is the operation to use when it is discovered that what was thought to be one entity is in fact composed of multiple.
+In addition, a `split` should be preferred over a `create` if the 'novel' taxon has been in any way significantly recorded under an existing Understanding.

+#### Merge
+A merge is used to combine multiple understandings, within the same parent Understanding (e.g. species within the genus *Bombus: iso.
+BWARS: 2020*) into one output Understanding.

-## Updating/removing Understandings from the Understandings system
+### Removing Understandings from the Understandings system
 Once an Understanding is entered into the Understandings system, that Understanding must never be changed or removed, as there may exist references/uses to that Understanding outside of the system.
 Removing, or obscuring by changing, any Understanding may lead to a situation where a previously used Understandings no longer has any match within the system.

-Instead, any modifications must now be handled using Operations, which are specifically designed to ensure continuity of information and conformity to taxonomic types.
+### Updating the resolved Understanding

-The *Resolved Understanding* may be changed at any time, to reflect changes in where any given Understanding is currently considered.
+The *Resolved Understanding* may be changed at any time to reflect changes in where any given Understanding is currently considered.
 This enables the Understandings system to consisently send users to the current interpretation of any Understanding.

 ### Example
 Starting from one taxon, *Bombus terrestris*: iso.
 Saunders: 1896